alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 `if [ $# -ne 1 ]; then` considers all of the arguments that a user enters alongside the command to execute the GRASS shell script.
 If the number of arguments is not equal to one (`-ne 1`), then the condition is reached: run the `usage` function.

-`usage` tells our naïve user that they have to run either (and only one of) these commands to get things going:
+`usage` tells our naïve user that they have to run either (and only one of) these commands at the terminal to get things going:

 ```bash
 sh execute_los.sh -train